gallo-json/self-driving-robot/README.md

 ### On the computer SSHing into the Jetson Nano

-If worst comes to worst and the Nano cannot run the model smoothly, I can use my NVIDA GPU laptop that controls the Nano.
+If worst comes to worst and the Nano cannot run the model smoothly, I can use my NVIDIA GPU laptop that controls the Nano.
 The Nano sends the live camera feed to the laptop, the laptop does all the inference then sends back the labels where then the Nano parses that and moves the motors accordingly.

 ## Road following